-This year, back-to-school plans are still a work in progress, and some (perhaps many) children will be learning from home because of the pandemic.
+This year, back-to-school plans encourage a safe return to full-time, in-person learning to support children's psychological and academic well-being.
 As tempting as it might be to let the summer sleep schedules stay in place or let bedtimes slide, especially when parents feel tired out, too.
 But it's important that children have a regular routine — and that they are sleeping during the dark hours and awake during the light ones, as our bodies do best that way.
-That's true for families who are home-schooling, as well: even when the trip to school is just a walk to the kitchen table might be able to sleep a bit later than one who has to catch an early bus, no child should be spending all morning in bed.
+That's true for families who are home-schooling, as well: even when the trip to school is just a walk to the kitchen table, allowing for more sleep than those catching an early bus may get, no child should be spending all morning in bed.

 Sleep is crucial for all of us, and this is particularly true for children.
 Without enough quality sleep, children are more likely to have health and behavioral problems — and difficulty learning.